Nursing in California: A Guide

 A registered nurse is a medical professional who is responsible for providing care for patients as well as working with doctors and other professionals in the healthcare field.
 RNs can work in many different types of environments, so the type of tasks they perform can differ depending on the various factors they encounter such as the patients they have, and the specialty in which they are practicing.
 Regardless, an RN might find themselves using medical equipment, strategically managing infection, administering treatments, setting up plans of care, helping patients manage their health conditions, and other duties.

 CA RN Education: There are multiple routes for those who want to become an RN in California.
 Some may choose to earn an associate degree in nursing (ADN), which takes about 2-3 years.
 This option is offered at many California community colleges.
 There is also the option to earn a Bachelor of Science in Nursing (BSN), which takes about four years.
+LVN or LPN to RN programs are also available across the state to those who are already practicing nurses.
 Having a BSN is more advanced than an ADN, which may allow some individuals to earn a higher wage.
 Some students may choose to enter an Entry Level Masters Program in Nursing, which is for those who have a bachelor’s degree that is not in nursing and want to become a registered nurse.
 There is also a LVN 30-unit option for those who are Licensed Vocational Nurses and want to become a Registered Nurses.

 Nurse Practitioner (NP)